saadnext/ChessGame/README.md

   - Pawn moves & captures
   - Castling
   - En passant
-  - Promotion
+  - Automatic promotion to Queen
-- Turn-based gameplay for two players
+- Two-player gameplay
-- Detects check and checkmate
-- Optional GUI (if implemented)
+- Optional GUI support (if implemented)
+- Easy to run on any system with Python 3.x
+- Designed for learning and fun!

 ## Installation